rancher/convoy/docs/glusterfs.md

 ## Requirement

 1. There are GlusterFS services running inside Rancher.
-It can be deployed by "GlusterFS" catalog in Rancher.
+It can be deployed using "GlusterFS" catalog in Rancher.
-2. Convoy container has been deployed as a container inside Rancher.
-It can be deployed by "Convoy-GlusterFS" catalog in Rancher.
+2. Convoy container would be deployed as a container inside Rancher.
+  * Convoy can be deployed using "Convoy-GlusterFS" catalog in Rancher, then configuration can be done through in Rancher UI.

 ## Daemon Options
 ### Driver Name: `glusterfs`